arpo/morfeum_2/memory-bank/activeContext.md

 ### Pipeline & Image Streaming Improvements (Nov 26, 2025)
 - **Immediate Image Display**: All pipelines (character, worldTree, createNode) now display generated images in the entity background as soon as the image is ready, before the full pipeline completes.
 - **Tree Expansion Fix**: Tree unfolding logic updated to support both legacy (`regions`, `locations`, `niches`) and new (`children`) node formats.
 Ensures correct node is unfolded and selected after pipeline completion.
-- **Image Flicker Issue**: There is still a flicker when an image/node is selected and the same image is set again.
-This is the current focus for further improvement.

 ### Keyboard Shortcuts & Focus Mode Implementation (Nov 26, 2025)
 - Centralized keyboard shortcut handling for UI toggles and focus mode.